 San Diego’s housing market has never felt so out of control.
 The median price of a home in San Diego County is twice the national average.
 More than half of renters in San Diego County are considered over-burdened by their housing costs, spending more than 30% of their income on housing.
-When housing costs are high, people have less money to spend on other necessities.
+When housing costs are high, our workforce suffers, people have less money to spend on other necessities.
 It’s time to bring housing advocates, developers, and city planners together with those impacted by this crisis.
 Let’s listen to each other and develop common sense guidelines to ensure every San Diegan can actually live in San Diego.

 Envisioning Our Future

 We need not just a vision, but a plan for our regional future.
 What does it look like for our residents, industries, nonprofit sector, and government?
 Who do we want to be in ten or twenty years?
 How do we build the best San Diego region going forward?